-A cut pile carpet will have yarns cut off at the two opposite ends.
+A cut pile carpet – such as cut pile twist or cut pile plush – will have yarns cut off at the two opposite ends.
 It has a soft aura about it, and this makes it ideal for bedrooms and living rooms.
-Depending on the level of twist in the yarns, you have a choice between Saxony, Velvet, Cable, Frieze and Shag.
+Depending on the level of twist in the yarns, you have a choice between Touch of Dreams, Cabrillo, Kakadu, Silken Touch and Montana.

-A loop carpet has distinctive yarns that have been looped and cut on its surface.
+A loop carpet – such as level loop pile or high/low loop pile – has distinctive yarns that have been looped and cut on its surface.
 Sometimes, you have low piles.
 At others, you have tightly constructed piles that create a luxurious feel.
-Berber is one of the best examples of loop carpets out there, and is ideal for high traffic areas.
+Afghan is one of the best examples of loop carpets out there, and is ideal for high traffic areas.

 A cut-loop carpet is a combination of elements of the two main finishes.